 The perfect vegan smoothie isn’t only free from animal products, but it compliments a vegan diet to round out all the nutrients our bodies need.
-It should provide some protein and iron, as well as good quantities of vitamin B12, calcium, and iodine; which can often be nutrients that are lacking in a vegan diet.
+It should provide some protein and iron, as well as good quantities of vitamin B12, calcium, and iodine.
+Many of these nutrients can often be lacking in a vegan diet.

 For me, smoothies are sort of like a multivitamin.
 I add in so much good stuff that I make sure to cover all my bases and protect for any potential nutrient deficiencies from my diet.

-My go-to for protein in smoothies is a high quality vegan protein powder made with amino acids from multiple sources like hemp, pea, rice, lentil, quinoa, chia, etc. This ensures that I get a complete protein profile with every smoothie I eat.
-This especially beneficial if you’re vegan but don’t eat a lot of unprocessed foods where you would otherwise get complete proteins.
-The added benefits of some protein powders is that they can contain probiotics and digestive enzymes too, which will always be good to have in your diet.
+My go-to for protein in smoothies is a high quality vegan protein powder.
+I prefer ones made with amino acids from multiple sources like hemp, pea, rice, lentil, quinoa, chia, etc. This ensures that I get a complete protein profile with every smoothie I eat.
+This is especially beneficial if you’re vegan but don’t eat a lot of unprocessed foods where you would otherwise get complete proteins.
+The added benefits of some protein powders is that they can also contain beneficial probiotics and digestive enzymes.

-While on a vegan diet you will still likely need to supplement with B12, but spirulina can be added to your smoothie as an additional source of vitamin B12.
-Spirulina has quite a strong taste so don’t go overboard with the stuff unless you’ve added something else to your smoothie to offset the taste.
+While on a vegan diet you will still likely need to supplement with B12, but spirulina can be added to your smoothie as an additional source.
+Spirulina has quite a strong taste so don’t go overboard with it.
+Unless you’ve added something else to your smoothie to offset the taste, the Spirulina taste will dominate.
 Soy milk, coconut milk, and almond milk fortified with B12 are also great smoothie additions.

-Using ground nuts and seeds like ground pistachios, almonds, pumpkin seeds, flaxseeds, etc. in your smoothies adds a rich source of iron, as will finely ground oats; which are also a good source of protein.
+Using ground nuts and seeds like ground pistachios, almonds, pumpkin seeds, flaxseeds, etc. in your smoothies adds a rich source of iron.
+You can also add finely ground oats for a good source of protein.

 Green leafy vegetables are a great source of calcium, so adding things like spinach, kale, lettuce, bok choy, etc to your smoothie should give you good quantities of calcium.
 You can also add ground sesame seeds, walnuts, sunflower seeds, or almonds which are great calcium sources too.

-On a vegan diet, iodine is primarily found in sea vegetables, which you can add to your smoothie just like you would leafy greens.
-Kelp, dulse, wakame, and nori can all be added in relatively small amounts to get the amount of iodine your body needs.
-Alternatively you can add in a sea vegetable blend or protein powder with sea veggies from the health food store.
+On a vegan diet, iodine is primarily found in sea vegetables.
+You can add them to your smoothie just like you would leafy greens.
+Kelp, dulse, wakame, and nori can all be added in small amounts to get the iodine your body needs.
+Alternatively, you can add in a sea vegetable blend or protein powder with sea veggies from the health food store.
 Chlorella is an additional supplement that is a good source of iodine.